 - Gardening is really common in Flint.
 Quite a few people have taken vacant land around the city and turned it into life.

 Favorite ways to keep work-life balance manageable

 In the warm weather months, taking care of my garden is my meditation.
 I get up before sunrise to garden every day.
 This activity helps me to have quiet and calm moments before coming into work.
-In the winter (really, it's not that bad), yoga helps me to de-stress.
-I run year-round (yes, even in the snow) which helps with stress, too.
+I run and cycle year-round as well.
+Thankfully, I'm able to move both activities indoors once the weather turns cold.
 I also enjoy reality TV and watching Friends.
-Finally, snuggling my cats, Howie, Frankie and Larry, happens (multiple times) daily.